2014 Ohio State Buckeyes football team: CFP Championship vs. Oregon

 Ohio State received the opening kickoff of the second half.
 Ohio State turned the ball over on their first possession of the half on a Cardale Jones pass intercepted by Danny Mattingly returned to the Oregon 30-yard line.
 The Ducks took advantage of the turnover in one play on a 70-yard touchdown pass from Marcus Mariota to Byron Marshall, making the score 21–17 Ohio State.
 The Buckeyes turned the ball over for a fourth time on their next possession, with Jones fumbling the ball inside Ohio State territory.
-Aidan Schneider made a 23-yard field goal off of the turnover, with the score 21–20 Ohio State.
+Aidan Schneider made a 23-yard field goal off the turnover, with the score 21–20 Ohio State.
 The Buckeyes' ensuing possession went 75 yards in 12 plays, ending on a 9-yard touchdown run from Ezekiel Elliott to make the score 28–20 Ohio State at the end of the third quarter.

 After a Buckeye defensive stop, the Ohio State offense and Ezekiel Elliott again scored a touchdown, making the score 35–20 Ohio State early in the fourth quarter.
 Both teams exchanged punts on their drives.
 With less than three minutes remaining in the game, the Oregon offense attempt to convert a fourth down, though the pass from Marcus Mariota was incomplete.
 Ohio State regained possession and scored on a fourth touchdown from Elliott.
 The last play of the game was a Mariota pass that was intercepted by Eli Apple and made the final score 42–20.

 For their performances, Ezekiel Elliott was named the game's offensive MVP, and Tyvis Powell was named the game's defensive MVP.
 Ohio State improved their all-time record against Oregon to 9–0, won the first ever College Football Playoff national championship, and the program's first national championship since 2002.
 It was Ohio State's eighth claimed national championship, and sixth national championship by vote of the AP and Coaches' polls.
 The fourteen season victories tied the 2002 season for the most in program history.